DougAnderson444/graphvism/README.md

 To clean up build artifacts, you can run `make clean`.
 To remove downloaded sources as well, run `make super-clean`.

+## Reference Implementation: Rust Crate

+For Rust developers, the easiest way to use this component is through the provided **`graphvizm`** crate, which serves as the reference implementation.

+The crate bundles the pre-compiled `viz.wasm` component and offers a high-level, idiomatic Rust API that handles all the low-level `wasmtime` setup for you.

+**➡️ For installation and usage instructions, see the crate's README: [crates/graphvizm/README.md](./crates/graphvizm/README.md)**

-## Usage
+## Low-Level Usage Example

 The build process produces a Wasm component `viz.wasm`.
-You can use this component in any environment that supports WASI Preview 2, such as a Rust application using `wasmtime`.
+You can use this component in any environment that supports WASI Preview 2.
+For Rust developers, we recommend using the [reference implementation crate](#reference-implementation-rust-crate) for a simpler experience.

-Or you can download a pre-built version from the [Releases](https://github.com/DougAnderson444/graphvism/releases) page.

-Here is a short example of how to use the component to render a DOT string to SVG:
+The following example demonstrates how to load and interact with the component directly using the `wasmtime` crate:

 ```rust
 use anyhow::Context;